SamErics0012/cocolip-bypass/API_DOCS.md

 ### Audio-to-Video
 - Use clear portrait images with visible face
 - Audio should be clear speech/voice
+- **✅ Prompt is supported**: Add motion instructions like "make video in motion", "animate with realistic expressions"
 - Recommended resolution: 1080p for best quality
 - Keep audio under 30 seconds for faster processing